5 Queries

 Open the database.

-Choose tab Create > Query Wizard (group Queries).
-The dialog box New Query is displayed.
-Here you can select the query type.
+Choose Create tab > Query Wizard (Queries group).
+The New Query dialog box will be displayed, where you can select the query type.

-Select in Tables/Queries through the list box Table: Customers.
-The fields of table Customers are displayed in the box Available Fields, see Figure 5.1.
+In the Tables/Queries list box, select Table: Customers.
+The fields of the Customers table will be displayed in the Available Fields box (see Figure 5.1).

 Add field BoxCode.

-click Next.
-Now you can specify if you like a detail or summary query.
+Click Next.
+Now you can specify if you want a detail or summary query.

 Select Detail (shows every field of every record) and click Next.